Powerlearnproject/se-assignment-day-3-environment-setup-muka181/Assignment.md

 **Installing Flutter:**

-1. Download the Flutter SDK from the official Flutter website.
+1. Download the Flutter SDK from the official Flutter website at https://flutter.dev/.
 2. Extract the downloaded ZIP file to a desired location (e.g., C:\src\flutter).
 3. Add the flutter/bin directory to your system PATH:
 4. Right-click on "This PC" or "Computer" on your desktop or in File Explorer.